threatpatrols/documentation/docs/index.md

 We are currently at that in-between time, where we want to tell people about what we have; working on the development; and having everything ship-shape in a way that works for customers.

-Our Threat Management products are with a number of early-access development customers, and we really appreciate their regular interaction and regular feedback.
-If you have the time resources available to participate in our early product release cycles then we'd love to hear from you too - https://www.threatpatrols.com/contact/development-preview
+Our Threat Management products are with some hand-picked early-access development customers, and we genuinely appreciate their regular interaction and regular feedback.
+If you believe you have the time resources available to participate in our early product release cycles then we'd love to hear from you too - https://www.threatpatrols.com/contact/development-preview

 If you'd just like to be first-in-queue as our Threat Management products become more broadly available then consider getting yourself signed up for an occasional email from